 A. Reporting a Complaint

-Cleveland-Marshall College of Law wishes to hear any student concerns about significant problems that directly implicate the law school’s program of legal education and its compliance with the Accreditation Standards of the American Bar Association (ABA).
+Cleveland State University College of Law wishes to hear any student concerns about significant problems that directly implicate the law school’s program of legal education and its compliance with the Accreditation Standards of the American Bar Association (ABA).
 The ABA Accreditation Standards can be accessed here.
 Any student having such a concern should submit a complaint in writing to the Ombudsman of the Student Bar Association (SBA).
 The complaint should state the facts that form the basis for the complaint and how the matter implicates the law school’s program of legal education and its compliance with the ABA standards.
 The SBA shall submit the complaint to the Associate Dean of Administration no later than 10 business days after its date of submission by the complainant and shall notify the complainant of the submission.
 If the complainant has not received notification after 10 business days following submission of the complaint, the complainant may submit the complaint directly to the Associate Dean for Administration.
 Please see the SBA Complaint Policy which can be accessed here.

 B. Resolving the Complaint